boundary/folsom/README.md

 ### folsom

 Folsom is an Erlang based metrics system inspired by Coda Hale's metrics (https://github.com/codahale/metrics/).
 The metrics API's purpose is to collect realtime metrics from your Erlang applications and publish them via HTTP+JSON. folsom is *not* a persistent store.
-There are 5 types of metrics, counters, gauges, histograms, histories and meters.
+There are 5 types of metrics, counters, gauges, histograms (and timers), histories and meters.
 Metrics can be created, read, and updated via the `folsom_metrics` module.

 #### Building and running